What Vegans Eat on a Whole Foods Plant Based Diet

 Wondering What Vegans Eat to Stay Healthy?

-When you consider eliminating animal products, you may wonder what vegans eat after removing all the meat, fish, eggs, dairy, and junk foods.
-Believe me, there is still plenty that you can eat.
+When you consider eliminating animal products, you may wonder what vegans eat after removing all the meat, fish, eggs, dairy, and refined junk foods.
+Believe me, there is still plenty to eat.

 (Scroll down to bottom of this page to find out what to avoid!)